b0bcarlson/word-data/README.md

 ## getwords.py
 `python getwords.py <number of comments to fetch>`

-Uses PRAW to grab a comment, is analyzed for quality (not spam, in English, contains at least 2 spaces).
-Each comment is sent to wordscript.php
+Uses PRAW to grab a comment, the input string is uppercased and any character that is not alphanumeric or a space is removed, then is analyzed for quality (not spam, in English, contains at least 2 spaces).
+The string is converted to an array by the spaces.
+All the comments are broken down into their respective words through 5nomials and the result is passed to `wordscript.php`

 ## wordscipt.php
-The input string is uppercased and any character that is not alphanumeric or a space is removed.
-The string is converted to an array by the spaces.
-For each trinomial, binomial, and word, each is further processed (nothing too long to clearly be a word or obviously a link).
-Then each word is added to the table and incremented.
+Takes the input string, processes it into a 2D array (one array for each table), then each array is passed through an insert statement to insert or update the respective row.

 ## cleandatabase.php
 Using $days and $count, words are removed.
 This is used to remove words that are likely not actual words.